All Episodes

 I've read a lot.

-These perceptions to me are always fascinating.
+These perceptions, to me, are always fascinating.

-Evelyn in uh Overland Park, Kansas.
+Evelyn in Overland Park, Kansas.

-Hi, you're on open line Friday.
+Hi, you're on Open Line Friday.

 Hi.

-Do you actually intend?
+Evelyn, do you actually intend?

-Did you mean this would just this is a nervous slip because you know you're speaking with millions of people listening?
+This is a nervous slip because you know you're speaking with millions of people listening.

 Yes, I know.